octoflar/especia/README.md

     make test
     make install

-Then study the example files and read the literature cited below to find out whether this software could be of interest to you.
+Then study the example files and read the articles listed below to find out whether this software could be of interest to you.

 ## Versioning